Table of Contents

 Since mentoring is beneficial to both mentee and mentor, one must know how to approach a mentor meeting, the mentoring meeting agenda, how to build the relationship, and more.

-A mentoring meeting is when a mentee and mentor commit to one another meet to build familiarity.
+A mentoring meeting is when a mentee and mentor commit to one another meeting to build familiarity.
 The meeting strives to share knowledge, set expectations for the relationship, and involve giving advice.
-It is up to the protégé or the mentee to create the mentoring meeting agenda and come prepared with the outline of what to discuss.
+It is up to the protégé or the mentee to create the mentoring meeting agenda and come prepared with an outline of what to discuss.
 The mentee takes the initiative in the relationship.

 Though every mentoring relationship varies, there are goals set at the beginning that the mentee wants to accomplish.
 Then, the mentoring helps them to get where they want to reach while developing their skills, confidence, self-awareness, and good communication in the journey.